cloud-coder/docker-lab-2016/part-1/lab-instructions.md

 3. The first thing we will want to do is examine the file system of the container you have shelled into.
 Change to the nginx html directory and have a look at the files that are there.
-We will be adding a new file here later so it is good to see what is there right now.
+We will be adding a new file here later, so it is good to see what is there right now.

     ```bash
     cd /usr/share/nginx/html